CDRT/mk_docs/docs/ref/bios/settings/thinkpad/usb.md

 Whether the USB ports can charge external device during low power states (standby, hibernate or power-off).

+!!! info ""
-!> If the system runs on battery mode, this works only in standby mode.
+    If the system runs on battery mode, this works only in standby mode.

 Possible options: